 “We wish to pursue the truth no matter where it leads.
 But to find the truth, we need imagination and skepticism both.
 We will not be afraid to speculate, but we will be careful to distinguish speculation from fact.
 The Cosmos is full beyond measure of elegant truths; of exquisite interrelationships; of the awesome machinery of nature.” – Carl Sagan

-This is the end of Section I: My philosophy.
-In the next section of my blog, The Human System, I will describe the practical implications of my philosophy, assuming it’s true, for the moral, political, and socioeconomic structure of our civilization.
+This is the end of Part 1: My Philosophy.
+In the next part of my blog, I will describe the practical implications of my philosophy, assuming it’s true, for the moral, political, and socioeconomic structure of our civilization.
 I will discuss how we would bring about such a society, and what this world might look like.
-Please send any questions or comments to email@example.com.
+Please send any questions or comments to firstname.lastname@example.org.